Author(s): Christine Wilson Owens

 “The thinking of community leaders and health professionals is that gardens can help foster resiliency and a sense of purpose for refugees, especially older ones, who are often isolated by language and poverty and experiencing depression and post-traumatic stress.
 Immigrant families often struggle to meet insurance co-payments, and culturally attuned therapists are in short supply.”

-See also: The Hmong and Health Care in Merced, California, an article by M. Warner and M. Mochel discussing the linguistic and cultural barriers the Hmong encounter when they attempt to access the health care delivery system in Merced County, CA.
+See also: , an article by M. Warner and M. Mochel discussing the linguistic and cultural barriers the Hmong encounter when they attempt to access the health care delivery system in Merced County, CA.

 The Hmong society remains one of the most structured social groupings in the world.
 Several levels of community are identifiable in the Hmong social structure worldwide: clan, sub-clan, ceremonial households, extended families, and nuclear families.
 At all levels, the Hmong are communitarian in nature, surviving on relationships.
 New Year (traditionally marking the end of one agricultural year and start of next) is a time for family reunions, community gatherings and meeting prospective mates/partners.
 In US cities, the New Year is held on different dates so people can attend more than one locality’s celebration.